JamesHucklesby/vascr/tests/testthat/_snaps/vascr_find.md

     Code
       vascr_find_instrument(growth.df, "cellZscope")
-    Condition
-      Warning in `vascr_find_instrument()`:
+    Message
-      cellZscope data is not present in the dataset.
-Use with care Warning in `vascr_find_instrument()`:
+      ! cellZscope data is not present in the dataset.
+Use with care !
 No selected instruments present in dataset.
 Use with care.
     Output
       NULL